Dean Kiely

 Dean Laurence Kiely (born 10 October 1970) is a former professional footballer who played as a goalkeeper.
-He is the goalkeeping coach at Premier League club Crystal Palace and the Republic of Ireland national team.
+He is the goalkeeping coach for the Republic of Ireland national team.
 Born in England, he won eleven caps for the Republic of Ireland as a player.
-Kiely has previously worked as the goalkeeping coach at West Bromwich Albion and Norwich City.
+Kiely has previously worked as the goalkeeping coach at West Bromwich Albion, Norwich City and Crystal Palace.